openhab/openhab-docs/tutorials/getting_started/custom_widgets.md

 Often, one will want to have one single stand alone widget to represent a single Equipment, for example a thermostat or a Chomecast.
 These will be a single card that provides the display and interaction with many Items.
-If one has more than one Equipment that will use the same widget, or the widget is complex create a custom widget for these.
+If one has more than one Equipment that will use the same widget, or the widget is complex, create a custom widget for these.
 Once created, apply the custom widget to the Equipment Group Item in the model.
 Then on your Overview tab, or any other page, you can select "Add from Model", select the Equipment and it will drop the unified widget onto the page.